reTHINK-project/dev-protostubs/docs/p2p-vertx/readme.md

 Add handlers to vertx event bus to addresses defined at `config.streams.stream` where each received data from the Event BUS is written in the Data Object by calling `contextReporter.setContext(..)`.

 **Observer**

 Provides a function to subscribe a certain Data Object URL.
 An event handler is set for the subscribed Data Object changes, to publish them in the Vertx Event BUS using as address the Data Object URL.

 **Subscription Manager**

-The Subscription Manager has a rethink bus listener for invitations (create messages) targeting addresses for the protostub hostname ie `config.host`.
-These invitations are forwarded to Vertx Event BUS with callback to handle responses as well as subscription requests.
-Subscription requests are forwarded into the Message BUS.
+The Subscription Manager has a message handler for invitations that is called by the protostub bus listener for create messages targeting vertx hyperties.
+These invitations are forwarded to Vertx Event BUS with callback to handle responses as well as subscription requests i.e. `eventBus.sendMessage(msg, callback)` where callback has the logic to call `invitationEvent.ack()` from the syncher (or should we directly send the 200 ok response?).

+On the other side the Subscription Manager has an event bus handler set at `<runtimeUrl>/sm` to receive subscription requests from `abstractHyperty.subscribe()` that is used to call the `Observer.subscribe` function defined above.